Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CVej1itsGJI.md

 ### Transcript

-> currently i'm a fan of all coffee stain publishing games yeah they're doing a great job they've got a great eye for good, games and good studios you know, who would have thought not me not me yeah
+> currently I'm a fan of all coffee stain publishing games yeah they're doing a great job they've got a great eye for good, games and good studios you know, who would have thought not me not me yeah